 I also prop up the back end of my hives so that even if condensation builds up over the inner covers, most of it will pool downhill and drip down the front inside wall of the hive and not on the bees (if you can visualize that.)
 It’s a simple precautionary measure that doesn’t do any harm.
 (The hives are tilted down to the front all year round anyway.)
 Condensation can still collect on the sides of the hives, but a little winter wrap should solve that problem.

 March 2019 Postscript: My first comment is that I’m embarrassed now by how I was trying to pass off so much advice and knowledge when I had little experience to back it up.
 I will continue to harp on this point as I revisit these old posts because it’s important to me that I don’t do exactly what I did in many of my early posts, and that is to lecture about beekeeping procedures I’ve read about but haven’t learned about through actual practice.
-Many new beekeepers fall into this trap, especially people like me who have spent too much time for their own good in academic environments where often egos, not the noble betterment of humanity, are the primary motivating forces.
+Many new beekeepers fall into this trap, especially people like me who have perhaps have spent too much times in world of academics.
 It’s an easy trap to fall into, one that some people never pull themselves out from.
 Not to say that I no longer have an ego, but I do make a conscious effort to check my ego at the door, and whenever it does raise its obnoxious little head, I usually delete what I wrote within hours.
 I’m very tempted to delete this whole post.

 As mentioned in this post, I don’t make or use insulated inner covers anymore.
 I put a piece of hard insulation over the inner cover in the “summer position” and a rim to make room for sugar underneath.
 If my bees get damp in a particular location, I’ll use moisture quilts to keep them warm and dry in the winter instead.